virteal/Inox/README.md

 Type checking at compile time is a mode that sustains the passage of time, it is not going to disappear soon.
 On the other end of the spectrum, script languages favor late binding and run time type identification.
 Let's try to unite these opposite styles, to the extend it is possible.

 Syntax is also a matter of taste.
 Iɴᴏx is rather opiniated about that.
-To some reasonnable extend it provide mechanisms to alter the syntax of the language, sometimes radically.
+To some reasonnable extend it provides mechanisms to alter the syntax of the language, sometimes radically.
 Thank Forth for that.

 It is up to each programmer to apply the style she prefers, life is brief.
 There is more than one way to do it as they say in the wonderfull world of Perl.
 The principle of least surprise is cautious but girls love bad guys, don't they?